yangzhangs/assistant/README.md

 root cause, and fix pattern labels;
 - Docker official documents: We collect several HTML pages about Docker build in Docker’s official website, e.g., Docker build overview and Build context.

-The MLOps knowledge documents can be found in `documents` folder.
+The DBF knowledge documents can be found in `documents` folder.

 ## Setup instructions
 DBF-Assistant is implemented in Dify and Ollama frameworks.
 The detaied setup instructions can be found in `setup_instructions.md`.
 DBF-Assistant uses Nomic Embed model to generate embeddings, and uses Google’s Gemma 2 model to learn knowledge and generate response.